-NOTE: Before entering the Setup mode to make changes, the user should fill out the Setup Mode Selection Table (Section 3.9), of this manual.
+NOTE: Before entering the Setup mode to make changes, the user should fill out the Setup Mode Selection Table (Section 3.9).
 This aids the user during the selection process in the Setup mode.

-The Password, the High & Low alarm set points and the Calibration Level options offer the operator more than two choices.
+The Password, the High & Low Alarm set points and the Calibration Level options offer the operator more than two choices.
 While these options are being selected, pressing the Mode button repeatedly sequences the display to the next available choice for that option.